 Ever wonder how something that sounds so harsh can be so rejuvenating for your skin?
 Read on for everything you need to know about chemical peels!

-It’s a professional procedure that uses a chemical solution—such as alpha hydroxy acid or trichloroacetic acid—to resurface the skin by removing the top, damaged layers.
-More specifically, the chemical solution “peels” away the top dead layers of skin so that it regenerates and reveals a smoother, healthier, younger-looking complexion.
+A chemical peel is a professional procedure that uses a chemical solution—such as alpha-hydroxy acid or trichloroacetic acid—to resurface the skin by removing the top, damaged layers.
+To learn more about the different kinds of chemical peels available, read our series on finding the perfect peel for your skin.

 Also known as chemexfoliation or derma peeling, a chemical peel can be performed by itself or with other skincare procedures.

 No!
 There are many misconceptions about this kind of treatment, and we’re here to clear them up.

 Chemical peels are extremely common and actually favored by aestheticians and dermatologists for their effectiveness and ease of use.
 Peels are even gentle enough for those with sensitive skin, as it’s much milder than mechanical exfoliators.
 As we age, our cell renewal rate decreases significantly, and peeling is the best way to speed up your natural cell turnover to uncover the fresh, healthy skin underneath the layers of dead surface skin cells.

 Another common myth is that you will be peeling for weeks.
 You don’t necessarily have to visibly peel to reap the amazing benefits.
 The action occurs at the cellular level—the visible peeling is just a side effect of the dead skin being removed.